wp-cli/entity-command/README.md

 **OPTIONS**

 	<signup>
-		Signup ID, user login, user email or activation key.
+		Signup ID, user login, user email, or activation key.

 	[--field=<field>]
 		Instead of returning the whole signup, returns the value of a single field.

 	[--fields=<fields>]
-		Get a specific subset of the signup's fields.
+		Limit the output to specific fields.
+Defaults to all fields.

 	[--format=<format>]
 		Render output in a particular format.